-To evaluate and ensure robustness of operational performance predictions, a client should request disclosure of key building performance metrics prior to planning approval, for healthcare buildings this should include an approach that demonstrates compliance with the principles set out within the Net Zero Public Sector Buildings Standard.
-If targets are not being met, this allows for an opportunity to obtain further clarification and make changes where required.
+- 5.23.
+To evaluate and ensure robustness of operational performance predictions, a client should request disclosure of key building performance metrics prior to planning approval, for healthcare buildings this should include an approach that demonstrates compliance with the principles within the NZPSB5 and NHSE NZB58 Standards.
+If targets are not being met, this allows for an opportunity to obtain further clarification, reviews and make changes where required. - 5.24.
 Prior to work commencing on site, undertake a performance verification exercise of the final design.
 Request a compliance summary report from the project team and ensure all agreed performance targets are being met.
 Effectively communicate the project ambitions with the contractor and plan for quality assurance throughout every stage of the construction and handover stages.